Chanakan5591/Chanakan5591/README.md

 ### Hi there👋, I'm Chanakan Mungtin

 ## I'm a student who love to code.
-- 🧠 I'm currently learning about C++
+- 🧠 I mainly code in Java and TypeScript
 - ⚡ Fact About me: ~~*btw I use arch*~~ I can code in plenty of languages but only when I have search engine with me 😆

 ## My Github Stats